dirkwhoffmann/vAmigaTS/Agnus/DIW/DIWV/README.md

 DIWSTRT is set in the same line where it hits.
 It is set close to the DDFSTRT position.

+#### diw16 - diw17

+This test uses a DIW that only spans the upper half of the screen.
+In the lower half, BPL0DAT and BPL1DAT are written directly by the Copper.
+The test shows that video output can be generated in the vertical border area.

 #### onoff1

 Modifies DIWVSTRT and DIWSTOP in the middle of some scanlines.
 The comparison value will start or stop matching the current vertical position.